Processing math: 100%

 • precision specifies the choice of the floating-point format of the data file outputted by MFC by an integer of 1 and 2. precision = 1 and 2 correspond to single-precision and double-precision formats, respectively.

-• [variable's name]_wrt activates output of the each specified variable into the database.
+• [variable's name]_wrt activates the output of each specified variable into the database.

-• schlieren_alpha(i) specifies the intensity of the numerical Schlieren of $i$-th component.
+• schlieren_alpha(i) specifies the intensity of the numerical Schlieren of i-th component.

 8. Acoustic Source